Age and health concerns about Joe Biden: Executive branch investigation

 In a June 4, 2025, executive order, Trump ordered an investigation into whether aides to Biden concealed an alleged decline in his mental acuity and whether some of the Biden administration's actions were legally invalid because his aides had allegedly taken those actions without Biden's knowledge.
+In March 2026, it was reported by NBC News and The New York Times that the Justice Department had shelved the investigation into former President Joe Biden's use of an autopen.